 The video above shows the results.
 At one point you can see the car stopping at an intersection.
 After the light turns green, the car starts a left turn, but there are pedestrians crossing.
 No problem: It yields to the pedestrians, and even to a guy who decides to cross at the last minute.

 Sometimes, however, the car has to be more “aggressive.”
 When going through a four-way intersection, for example, it yields to other vehicles based on road rules; but if other cars don’t reciprocate, it advances a bit to show to the other drivers its intention.
 Without programming that kind of behavior, Urmson said, it would be impossible for the robot car to drive in the real world.

-Clearly, the Google engineers are having a lot of fun (fast forward to 13:00 to see Urmson smiling broadly as the car speeds through Google's parking lot, the tires squealing at every turn).
+Clearly, the Google engineers are having a lot of fun (fast forward to 13:00 to see Urmson grinning as the car speeds through Google’s parking lot, the tires squealing at every turn).

 But the project has a serious side.
 Thrun and his Google colleagues, including co-founders Larry Page and Sergey Brin, are convinced that smarter vehicles could help make transportation safer and more efficient: Cars would drive closer to each other, making better use of the 80 percent to 90 percent of empty space on roads, and also form speedy convoys on freeways.

 They would react faster than humans to avoid accidents, potentially saving thousands of lives.
 Making vehicles smarter will require lots of computing power and data, and that’s why it makes sense for Google to back the project, Thrun said in his keynote.